The Truth is Out There ..

 - Bt toxin in human blood.
 Most recently, a study accepted for publication in the journal Reproductive Toxicology conducted by scientists at the University of Sherbrooke in Canada reports the presence of Bt toxin, widely used in GE crops, in human blood.
 Although scientists and multinational corporations promoting GE crops have maintained that Bt toxin poses no danger to human health as the protein, Cry1Ab, breaks down in the human gut, the findings from this study show this does not happen.
 Instead, it was found circulating in the blood of pregnant and non-pregnant women.
 The study also detected the toxin in fetal blood.
 Cry1Ab toxin was detected in 93 percent and 80 percent of maternal and fetal blood samples, respectively, and in 69 percent of tested blood samples from non-pregnant women 6 .

 Why not take the guess-work from feeding your pets, and turn meal time into a fooding experience for your pets instead?
-With real food – food made with care by our manufacturers (Doggobone, Raw Love Pets, Dogmatters and Simply Pets) with real ingredients.
+With real food, with real ingredients.

 Articles and Videos

 - AAFCO Guidelines are now sold for profit (AAFCO);

 - Focus on Nutrition: Cats and carbohydrates: implications for health and disease (PubMED);